Posts

 Things repeat.
 Nothing comes from nothing.
 Creative recycle.
 This fragment of "Mop the Pet Cat" from The First Little Pet Book with Ten Short Tales in Words of Three and Four Letters from Aunt Fanny - the penname of Frances Elizabeth Barrow - makes me remember Dr. Seuss.
 I. O Ned! the sun Is in the sky, And you in bed— O fie!
 O fie!
 II.
 Get up, get up, And go and run Out in the air, For it is fun.
 III.
 Sit in my lap, As you may do, So I can tie The bow for you.
 IV.
 Now get the cap, The new red top, And let us go To see old Mop, V. My old pet cat, Who has one eye— For one is out, Let me say why.

-White Springs: A forgotten destination
+White Springs in our photos: A forgotten destination of northern Florida

 Image

 The old city of White Springs, Florida - License our images here .
 Sleepy place at the banks of the Suwannee River that once was a popular destination.
 A sign over the rusting store by the only traffic light in town says that the business opened in 1865.
 Nearby is the old bathhouse that used to attract travelers from the north coming for the waters of a mineral spring to recover their health - here you can see the bathhouse at its best times.
 Now White Spring is a small rural city.
 Even the barber left.
 Suwannee River, the old bathhouse, and the state park with its musical tower.
 We camped in the neighboring Stephen Foster Folk Culture Center State Park.
 The park is at the banks of the Suwannee River - a blackwater river .
-It has a carillon tower and a museum about Stephen Foster, "the father of American music&q
+It has a carillon tower and a museum about Stephen Foster, "the father of American music&

 Aiming & goals